CEC hosting joint meeting - ASME (other professional engineering groups welcome)

-Post tour, we will plan to eat lunch in
+Post tour, those interested - we can plan to eat lunch on Broadway (short walk) from Capitol.

 Visit the TN Capitol - TN General Assembly